-I am a senior at the University of Chicago, studying English and Theatre and Performance Studies.
+I am a high school English teacher, currently working primarily with 10th grade students.
+I have previously worked at middle and elementary schools as well.
+I graduated from the University of Chicago in 2016 with a B.A. in English and Theatre.
+I then got my M.S.Ed from Northwestern.
 I have worked with children of all ages in various capacities, including teaching, and I find that the best way for students to learn is to have fun and engage them.

 Undergraduate Degree: University of Chicago - Bachelor in Arts, English Lang./Lit. and Theatre and Performance Studies

 SAT Verbal: 760